pdjr-signalk/pdjr-signalk-push-notifier/README.md

 ### Configuring the host environment

+1. Enable Signal K's mDNS (Bonjour) service.
+The plugin uses this to acquire the host system's IP address.

-1. Create a persistent data store where the plugin can save push notification subscriptions.
+2. Create a persistent data store where the plugin can save push notification subscriptions.
    If you use the plugin defaults for 'subscriberDatabase' then configure Signal K's 'Resource Provider (built-in)' plugin to